Ask a Librarian

 How do I find out what textbooks I need for my courses?

-The library does not rent or sell textbooks - to purchase your textbooks, reach out to the SUNY Ulster Bookstore operated by Follett at 845-687-5085.
+The library does not rent or sell textbooks - to purchase your textbooks, reach out to the SUNY Ulster Bookstore operated by Barnes and Noble at 845-688-1917.
 The library cannot assist you with book vouchers or online access codes.

 If you are having trouble paying for your textbooks, the Community Cares Emergency Funding program may be able to assist you!
 Apply for a grant through the Ulster Community College Foundation.